Imms/imms.github.io/index.md

 ```

 ## Getting Started
-Getting started is really easy.
-Just [get Imms](/pages/getImms) in whatever form you prefer, reference it from your project, and start coding.
+Just [get Imms](/pages/GetImms) in whatever form you prefer, reference it from your project, and start coding.
 Imms has no dependencies.

 ## Documentation
-**Be sure to check out the [API Gotchas](/pages/docs/gotchas) page!** It contains a quick rundown of the library's more surprising features and limitations.
+Check out the [conceptual documentation](/pages/General) and the [API Reference documentation](/API/index).

+In particular, check out the gotchas page.

 Imms is (almost) fully documented in a few different ways.
 Hopefully, they will be better integrated in the future.